Cynthia Nixon Fires Back At Donald Trump About ICE

 Advertisement

 The sparring started when Vice President Mike Pence attacked her stance while visiting an ICE headquarters in Washington, D.C., last week.
-According to CNN, he said, "a leading candidate for governor of New York appallingly called this agency a 'terrorist organization.'"
-Nixon responded by saying she'll "wear any criticism from Mike Pence as a badge of honor."
+According to CNN, he said, "a leading candidate for governor of New York appallingly called this agency a 'terrorist organisation.'"
+Nixon responded by saying she'll "wear any criticism from Mike Pence as a badge of honour."

 Now, the White House has gifted Nixon yet another media moment by slamming her over her comments: "It’s deeply disturbing that Cynthia Nixon has no clue of what ICE does to protect Americans and New Yorkers every day from dangerous criminals, terrorists, child smugglers, and human traffickers," Hogan Gidley, White House deputy press secretary, said in a statement on Monday.
 "The 9/11 terrorists responsible for the slaughter of 3,000 innocent people were foreign nationals on visas who committed immigration fraud and who should have been deported.
 ICE was created in the aftermath of that tragedy to help ensure that no similar atrocity would ever strike our nation again."